jlyonsmith/HowTo/Install/IPTables.md

 Each colored box is a _table_, each gray box is a _chain_.

-> When messing with IPTables configuration, it's a good idea to stop the `fail2ban` service or you may find yourself locked out.
+> When messing with IPTables configuration, it's a good idea to stop the `fail2ban` service if it's running or you may find yourself locked out.

 ## Ubuntu/Debian

-`iptables` is installed by default. `iptables` do not persist on Ubuntu by default!
+`iptables` is installed by default on Debian.
+Also, `iptables` do not persist on Ubuntu by default.
 You **must** add a persistence mechanism as an extra step.

 Remove any old mechanism for persistences: